Eocene: Flora

 During the early-middle Eocene, forests covered most of the Earth including the poles.
 Tropical forests extended across much of modern Africa, South America, Central America, India, South-east Asia and China.
 Paratropical forests grew over North America, Europe and Russia, with broad-leafed evergreen and broad-leafed deciduous forests at higher latitudes.

 Polar forests were quite extensive.
 Fossils and even preserved remains of trees such as swamp cypress and dawn redwood from the Eocene have been found on Ellesmere Island in the Arctic.
 Even at that time, Ellesmere Island was only a few degrees in latitude further south than it is today.
 Fossils of subtropical and even tropical trees and plants from the Eocene also have been found in Greenland and Alaska.
 Tropical rainforests grew as far north as northern North America and Europe.

 Palm trees were growing as far north as Alaska and northern Europe during the early Eocene, although they became less abundant as the climate cooled.
 Dawn redwoods were far more extensive as well.

-The earliest definitive Eucalyptus fossils were dated from 51.9 Mya, and were found in the Laguna del Hunco deposit in Chubut province in Argentina.
+The earliest definitive Eucalyptus fossils were dated from 51.9 Ma, and were found in the Laguna del Hunco deposit in Chubut province in Argentina.

 Cooling began mid-period, and by the end of the Eocene continental interiors had begun to dry, with forests thinning considerably in some areas.
-The newly evolved grasses were still confined to river banks and lake shores, and had not yet expanded into plains and savannas.
+The newly evolved grasses began to expand during the climatic cooling and drying following the extreme warmth of the EECO, with subhumid savannas being known from South America since the Middle Eocene.

 The cooling also brought seasonal changes.
 Deciduous trees, better able to cope with large temperature changes, began to overtake evergreen tropical species.
 By the end of the period, deciduous forests covered large parts of the northern continents, including North America, Eurasia and the Arctic, and rainforests held on only in equatorial South America, Africa, India and Australia.

 Antarctica began the Eocene fringed with a warm temperate to sub-tropical rainforest.
 Pollen found in Prydz Bay from the Eocene suggest taiga forest existed there.
 It became much colder as the period progressed; the heat-loving tropical flora was wiped out, and by the beginning of the Oligocene, the continent hosted deciduous forests and vast stretches of tundra.